isomerpages/govtech-dsa/pages/Award Categories.md

   <div class="col is-2"><img alt="" src="/images/icn_usability.svg"></div>
   <div class="col is-10">
     <h4>Best Usability</h4>
-    <p>This award recognises the Government and Industry Informational Service that has the best usability in terms of ease of use, usefulness and satisfaction based on a round of judges’ evaluations and assessment by citizens.</p>
+    <p>This award recognises the Government and Industry Informational Website that has the best usability in terms of ease of use, usefulness and satisfaction based on a round of judges’ evaluations and assessment by citizens.</p>
   </div>
   <div class="col is-2"><img src="/images/icn_popularis.svg"></div>
   <div class="col is-10">